tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/Supplemental/StudentGuide.md

 Though the inputs are different lengths and characters, the outputs are both 64 characters long.

+For more on hashing, check out [this](https://www.investopedia.com/terms/h/hash.asp) *Investopedia* article.
 </details>
 <details><summary>What is a Public Key, Private Key and Nonce?</summary>